 1. INTRODUCTION

 This Addendum establishes the Parties’ respective responsibilities for the Processing of Shared Personal Data under the RRA.
 It is intended to ensure that Shared Personal Data is Processed in a manner that is secure and in accordance with Applicable Laws and its defined Purpose(s).
-Though this Data Processing Addendum is executed by and between UNR and Registrar as an addendum to the RRA, Purposes for Processing are often at the direction or requirement of ICANN as a Controller.
+Though this Data Processing Addendum is executed by and between the Registry Operator and Registrar as an addendum to the RRA, Purposes for Processing are often at the direction or requirement of ICANN as a Controller.
 Certain Purposes for Processing under the RAA may also be at the direction of the Registrar or Registry, each as a Controller.

 2. DEFINITIONS

 a) Applicable Agreements.
-Collectively means this Addendum, Agreement (“RAA”), the Registry Agreement (“RA”), and th RRA, as those documents are applicable and binding on any individual Party.
+Collectively means this Addendum, the Registrar Accreditation Agreement (“RAA”), the Registry Agreement (“RA”), and this Registry–Registrar Agreement (“RRA”), as those documents are applicable and binding on any individual Party.

 b) Applicable Laws.
-The General Data Protection Regulation (2016/679) (“GDPR”), the Electronic Communications Data Protection Directive (2002/58/EC), the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI 2426/2003) (as amended) and all other applicable laws and regulations worldwide, including their successors or as modified, relating to the Processing of Shared Personal Data.
+The General Data Protection Regulation (2016/679) (“GDPR”), the Electronic Communications Data Protection Directive (2002/58/EC), the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI 2426/2003) (as amended), and all other applicable laws and regulations worldwide, including their successors or as modified, relating to the Processing of Shared Personal Data.

 c) Disclosing Party.
 Means the Party that transfers Shared Personal Data to the Receiving Party.